Weight Loss & New Diet Science: East Meets West

 Certain ways of eating support homeostatic regulation and effortless maintenance of a lower bodyweight set-point.
 These fit within the “primal parameters” I use at Alchemist Sobriety.

-This means high-quality meat, seafood, eggs, vegetables, fruits, nuts, seeds and fats (including butter!).
-For some, it can include organic or grass-fed dairy (Oh, and you can even be vegetarian!).
+This means high-quality meat, seafood, eggs, vegetables, fruits, nuts, seeds and fats (including butter!).For many, it may comprise of organic or grass-fed dairy (Oh, and you can even be vegetarian!).

 Sugar warrants special mention here.
 I see quite a few clients who've given up processed, food-like substances...yet remain hooked on sugar.

-Grains are long-chain sugars and act pretty much the same way.
+Grains are long-chain sugars which act similarly.

 At Alchemist Sobriety, my philosophy is there's no one best diet for all people (or even a particular person for all times).
 The optimal way of eating is individual, responsive and relational.
 This guiding principle is rooted in Chinese Medicine and aligns with modern science.

 That said, when it comes to weight maintenance (and health generally), getting sufficient protein and fat is critical.
 Yes.
 You read that correctly.
-To maintain healthy bodyweight, you need to eat enough protein and fat.

 woman drinking herbs